-2.Statement of the Problem
+1.1.
+Statement of the Problem

-There are lot of evidencesthat those insituations which emphasize people-oriented relationships, group work, and collaborative teaching and learning environments, focused on society demands and requirements.
-These are not only beneficial for lower presented populations, but they also provide conditions to achieve academic and personal success in fields where they have been unsuccessful in the past (Bowen & Bok, 1998).
-In this condition, it was necessary to find out the existing conditions and associated challenges with their clusion of cultural diversity in higher education.
-Therefore the problem to be investigated is "What are the benefits and challenges related to cultural diversity faced by higher education instituions?"
+In fact, the evidence is mounting that academic programs or institutionsemphasize peopleoriented relationships, family/community engagement, supportive psychological environments, working in groups and collaborative learning environments, focused on society demands and requirements.
+These are not only attractive to underrepresented populations, but they also provide conditions for them to thrive and achieve academic success in fields where they have been unsuccessful in the past (Bowen & Bok, 1998).
+The dynamics of diversity have changed over the last decade, and a new paradigm is emerging context diversity, which could provide solutions for achieving equity without relying on traditional methods of affirmative action.
+With the emergence of thenewenvironment, it was necessary to find out the existing conditions and associated challenges with theinclusion of cultural diversity in higher education.
+Therefore the problem to be investigated is "What are the existing conditions and prospective challenges related to cultural diversity in higher education?"

-3. Objectives of the study
+1.2.
+Objectives of the Study